ShrishailSGajbhar/shrishailsgajbhar.github.io/_posts/2021-02-07-[OpenCV]-Apple-detection-counting.md

 ![](/assets/images/20210207/pic6.png)

-One can see that, above algorithm correctly detects and counts the number of apples in the image despite different types of apples.
+One can see that, except for one type of apple (McIntosh), above algorithm correctly detects and counts the number of apples despite different types of apples.

 ![](/assets/images/20210207/pic5.png)

 In the above image, except two yellow color apples, algorithm correctly detects presence of apples.
-For one apple however we can observe two detected circles which may be due to incorrect mask. `One can add the range of the yellow colors of apples to have a better mask which will also detect the yellow color apples.`
+For one apple however we can observe two detected circles which may be due to incorrect mask for that apple. `One can add the range of the yellow colors of apples to have a better mask which will also detect the yellow color apples.`

 ![](/assets/images/20210207/pic4.png)